Are You Guilty Of These Poor Eating Habits?

 Last updated on

-Poor eating habits and failure to maintain a sensible diet is the beginning of many health problems that are rampant today.
+Poor eating habits and failure to maintain a sensible diet is the beginning of many health problems that a majority of the society face today.

 1. Speed Eating and Overeating